-Your Toddler will shout, but if you remained calm then slowly they will learn that shouting DOES NOT rattle your cage, and it certainly does not get them what they want.
+Your toddler will shout, but if you remain calm then slowly they will learn that shouting DOES NOT rattle your cage, and it certainly does not get them what they want.

 I will let you know when that time comes!

 Why do you not want to get dressed?

 It is a simple question, but one that absolutely needs to be asked.

 Sure, you are not going to get a sensible answer, or even an answer that makes any sense in terms of reasoning.
 BUT, it does need to be asked.